-The Adult Inpatient Program addresses the biological, psychological, social, spiritual, and physical components of human behavior within the context of a brief hospitalization.
-You will be assessed by a comprehensive team of doctors, nurses, and therapists in order to determine the specific needs for your treatment.
-The problems identified in the assessments are used in the development of your individualized Master Treatment Plan.
+Patients will be assessed by a comprehensive team of doctors, nurses, and therapists to determine the specific needs for treatment.
+The problems identified in the assessments are used in the development of an individualized Master Treatment Plan (MTP).
+These assessments are required within a certain timeframe upon admission to the unit.